 If Condition comes with a per-intended simple action bar.
 As per the use case, there is no use of this simple action.
 Click on the ellipsis and delete the action.

-To do this, click the + icon.
+To do this, click the Add a step button (+ icon).
 Under the Business Logic option, select Stop Journey.
 Now, indent Stop Journey by dragging and dropping below If Condition:

 To complete the use case statement, let's choose a simple action Google Tasks - Create task.
 Follow these steps to configure:

 Once your trigger and action get successfully configured, click on the Save Changes button to save your journey.
-Then, click the Start Journey button to execute the journey.
+Then, click the Save & Start button to execute the journey.

 To know precisely, let's send two emails with the subject Desktop issue and Error: platform malfunction, respectively.

 Whenever a new email is received via Gmail, the Gmail trigger will get activated and pass the data to the If Condition block.
-Now, in this block, the journey will further execute under the following two cases:
+Now, in this block, the journey will be further executed under the following two cases: